openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Signature data digest {#mldsa-sig-data-digest}

-Signature data (i.e. the data to be signed) is digested prior to signing operations, see {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.4.
+Signature data (i.e. the data to be signed) is digested prior to signing operations, see [[RFC9580, Section 5.2.4]](https://www.rfc-editor.org/rfc/rfc9580#name-computing-signatures).
 Composite ML-DSA + EdDSA signatures MUST use the associated hash algorithm as specified in {{tab-mldsa-hash}} for the signature data digest.
 Signatures using other hash algorithms MUST be considered invalid.